Who's Who At the Overbeck Project

 Bernadette and Jim McMahon raised their family on Capitol Hill and have long been active here with St. Peter's Church, the Boy Scouts and other community efforts.
 Bernadette is retired from a career as a chemist with the Food and Drug Administration, and works now as a consultant in data base development.
 Jim, an American history buff, served as an attorney for a number of government agencies and congressional committees.

-John Franzén, our Steering Committee chairman, ran his own media consulting and production company in Washington for three decades and serves now as senior communications officer for The Pew Charitable Trusts.
+John Franzén, our Steering Committee chairman, ran his own media consulting and production company in Washington for three decades and also served as a senior communications officer for the Pew Charitable Trusts.
 A resident of Capitol Hill since 1973, he conducted the interviews with Ruth Ann Overbeck that led to the founding of this project.

 Nicky Cymrot is president of the Capitol Hill Community Foundation, which funds and supports this project.
-She and her husband Steve have run a real estate rental and development business on Capitol Hill since the 1960s and have been involved with numerous neighborhood preservation and improvement efforts.
+She has co-owned a real estate rental and development business on Capitol Hill since the 1960s, headed the creation of Hill Center, and supported numerous other community organizations and projects.

 Stephanie Deutsch, a writer who contributes frequently to Voice of the Hill and the book review sections of the Washington Times and the New York Times, is a board member of the Capitol Hill Community Foundation.
 She and her husband David are native Washingtonians and longtime residents of Capitol Hill, where they've raised three children.